-Vehicle: I drive an old SUV.
+Vehicle: I drive an SUV.
 I like to be able to haul things around.

 Pets: Pomeranians, two as of today.
 Always thinking about a puppy.

 Marital status: Permanently attached to my Renaissance Man (Hubby).

 Clothing style: It used to be sort of Bohemian gypsy-queen belly dancer meets Biker Chick.
 I still like lots of soft shimmery fabrics.
 Skirts and Lucchese boots, sandals in summer to show off red toenails.
 Wetsuit or shorts with all the proper PPEs for kayaking.
 Jeans and tees on my day off.
 And lots of jewelry that I make myself.

 Jewelry: Lots!
 I love natural things, like stone beads and shells, and I love copper beads and trinkets.
 I often give away stones at my signings.

-Hobbies: Jewelry making, whitewater paddling in one of out 14 kayaks, yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with the Hubs.
+Hobbies: Jewelry making, whitewater paddling in one of our 36 kayaks (as of today), yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with the Hubs.
 I also make it point to read every day, though for a writer, that’s much more like part of the job.

 Friends: Yes!
 I wasn’t very good at making friends in school, though the ones I have are steadfast, like Joy, who is my very bestest pal since we were nine.
 But since I grew up — which happened sometime in the last decade — I have found more, new friends that I cherish.
 Kim Harrison, of course, and Misty Massey, and Tamar Myers and AJ Hartley, and David B. Coe.
 All these are writers.
 Hmmm.
 Is that a pattern starting to evolve?

-Writing schedule: Five days a week, 5 to 10 pages a day, however long it takes to get that.
-If I get 30 pages done early in the week, I take a day off.
-Unless deadlines are near.
+Writing schedule: Seven days a week, 5 to 10 pages a day, however many hours it takes to get that.
+If I get 30 pages done early in the week, I take a day off, unless deadlines are near.
 Then I grind away.
-Like now, with the deadline for book five in the series very close!
+Like now, with the deadline for a Soulwood book very close!